MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-rule-create-edit.md

 Invoke-AzRestMethod -Path ("$ResourceId"+"?api-version=2023-03-11") -Method PUT -Payload $DCRContent
 ```

-### Script to edit a DCR in place
+### Save DCR content to temporary file
 Following is a sample PowerShell script you can use to edit an existing DCR in Azure Monitor.
 The script will retrieve the DCR definition and save it to a temporary file before launching VS Code.
-Once you edit the file using VS Code or the editor in Cloud Shell, the DCR is updated with the new content.
+Once you edit the file using VS Code or the editor in Cloud Shell, the DCR is updated with the new content and the temporary file is deleted.

 ```PowerShell
 param ([Parameter(Mandatory=$true)] $ResourceId)